tc39/proposal-decorators/README.md

 B: It should not be too complicated to process decorators, as this corresponds to a complex implementation
 C: Minimize or eliminate observable mutations to objects while setting up the class

+Constraint 1 is met by the simple desugarings, listed above, which avoid reliance on any kind of complex support library.

+Constraint 2 is met by treating the decorator as a function, so no cross-file knowledge is needed.

-Constraints 2 + A together imply that all shape changes must be syntactically apparent.
-This constraint is met by making all shape changes syntactically aparent where the class is defined, by making it explicit to either opt into an "annotation" instead of the default (or, in a previous proposal with the opposite default, a "trap").
+Constraint A is met by making all shape changes syntactically apparent where the class is defined, by making each decorator type be associated with one fixed transformation.

+Constraint B is met by the same simple desugarings, and by eliminating the complicated descriptors present in Stage 2 decorators.

+Constraint C implies that we should not expose the class to JavaScript code while decorators are incrementally applying to it.
+This is met by eliminating the "target" concept from legacy/experimental decorators, and not passing the class under construction to decorators.

 ### Out of scope